pulumi/docs/content/docs/reference/pkg/gcp/compute/regionbackendservice.md

         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}The protocol this RegionBackendService uses to communicate with backends.
-Possible values are HTTP, HTTPS, HTTP2, SSL, TCP, and UDP.
 The default is HTTP. **NOTE**: HTTP2 is only valid for beta HTTP/2 load balancer types and may result in errors if used with the GA API.
 {{% /md %}}</dd>